Importing & Exporting: As Stable as Possible

 Pipboy-mode:

-- On very BIG (objects) and/or POPULATED settlements you could 'pause' the game by entering your pipboy during importing and/or stabilizing.
+- Alternatively instead of using workshop-mode: On very BIG (objects) and/or POPULATED settlements you could 'pause' the game by entering your pipboy during importing and/or stabilizing.

-- Open the pipboy as soon as the import starts and leave it open untill stabilizing.
+- Open the pipboy as soon as the import starts and leave it open till the end of the stabilizing process.
 Make sure you exit pipboy-mode BEFORE powering-up starts.

 - Select the radio-tab in your pipboy to avoid 'Idle Animations'.
 No need to tune to a station.